tefkah/thesis-writing/Literature Notes/Shech (2019) - Infinitesimal idealization, easy road nominalism, and fractional quantum statistics.md

 ## Tags and Collections
 - **Keywords**: Anyons, Approximation, Easy road nominalism, Fractional quantum statistics, Idealization, Indispensability argument, Mathematical explanation, anyons, explanation, idealization
 - **Collections**: Academic, Academic, Read

+---
+## Outline
+### 1: Intro

+### 2: Approximate instantiation
+Shech shows how Leng's [[Easy Road Nominalism]] depends on the "approximate instantiation" of mathematical models in the physical world

+### 3: What is approximate instantiation?
+Shech thinks Leng is too vague about what approximation means and proposes using [[Norton (2012) - Approximation and idealization Why the difference matters]] in order to make clear what she means.
+He concludes that "a physical structure instantiates a mathematical model if it approximates it in the Norton sense."

+### 4. ESR does not always work
+Shech aims to show that Leng's approximate instantiation approach does not always work because there are situations in which we cannot say that some mathematical structure is approximately instantiated, e.g. in the case of anyons.

+### 5. Idealization is common and other objections
+Shech claims that these sorts of idealizations are common and counters three objections.

+#### If no AI occurs, then the theory is wrong
+Shech claims that philosophers of science should not claim that explanations put forth by physicists are wrong because they "conflict with ones favorite account of scientific explanation."
+If the scientists think it's a good explanation, it is.

+The claims he uses are
+1. Philosophers of science should not overrule scientists' accounts of explanation (i disagree)
+2. You can't weasel your way out of needing *exact* 2d because you do need it and "dynamic 2d" is not 2d because of quantum fluctuations.
+3. Also you can't say "nooo you can't make appeal to nonconverging idealizations" because you shuoldnt speculate

 ----